 When you keep a check on payments received from and payments made to suppliers through a bank reconciliation statement, you know your cash flow position at any given point in time.
 You will prevent the bouncing of any check issued by you and take immediate action if any check issued by the customer fails.
 With timely payments made to internal employees and vendors, your business image also receives a boost.

-The process of reconciliation is the process of making sure that all the data in your company’s financial records is accurate.
+The process of how bank reconciliation works is the process of making sure that all the data in your company’s financial records is accurate.
 Reconciliation can be done by either an accountant or a finance professional.
 There are certain steps that one should take to get the most out of their account reconciliation process flow.